Ojay97-hub/The-Winchester/README.md

 - The hero image acts as a window to the interior of the pub.
 - It allows users to see the layout and style of the pub which to some can be very appealing and enticing and to others may be the deciding factor whether they would like to come or not.
 - This also helps by reassuring the user that the pub does in fact exist and provides integrity.
+- The logo over the hero image gives an edge of professionalism with the slogan, "let it blow!" stemming from the line from the movie.

 ### MENU